What next for Urban Forest Strategy

 Urban Forest

-Key targets and indicators of the draft Strategy are:
+Key targets of the Strategy are:

 • Plant the remaining ~10,000 vacant street tree sites over a 5-10 year period